 The data received from the MakeAgoraEvent by the users subscribed to the agora-online-channel contains the following:

-userToCall: This is the ID of the user who is supposed to receive a call from a caller.
+userToCall: This is the private ID of the user who is supposed to receive a call from a caller.

 channelName: This is the call channel that the caller has already joined on the front end.
 This is a channel created with the Agora SDK on the front end.
 It is the room the caller has already joined, waiting for the callee to also join to establish a call connection.